TosinAremu/My_LITA_Project/README.md

 - How to write SQL Queries.

 Phase 5: SQL Clauses (Week 5)
-- Types of SQL Clauses, which are Group By, Order By, Having
+- Types of SQL Clauses, which are Group By, Order By, Having.
-- SQL Operators like IN, NOT IN, Between, OR, LIKE, WHERE. etc
+- SQL Operators like IN, NOT IN, Between, OR, LIKE, WHERE. etc.
 - SQL JOIN, How to join two or more tables with Inner join, Left Join, Full Join and Right Join
 - How to Union and Union all a query or table.